ToddHwang-sw/microbsp/README.md

 MicroBSP
 ------------
-1. To do something various in raspberry PI, the need of specific board support packaage was risen from a few of possible cases; (1) Free application running/testing/validation  (2) Probing/verifiying Linux kernel functios (3) Systematic distribution/management of software stacks .
+1. MicroBSP has been intended for
+- Quick verification of application/environment of Linux environment
+- Verification/testing of Linux kernel functions.

-2. MicroBSP was intended to assist the needs for my private individual reason and public share purposes based on its inherent flexibility and simplicity.
+2. MicroBSP is to assist the needs for my private individual reason and public share purposes based on its inherent flexibility and simplicity.

 SHORTAGES
 ==========